TheProxyWarsCompany/Make-proxy-links/README.md

 like 4ippi.ru

-select your subdomain name any name you wont
+select your subdomain name any name what ever you want

 use one of these ip destonations